 How to Teach Your Cyber Student to Stay on Task

 Being involved in your child's education can be very rewarding as a parent, and it's something many cyber school parents cherish.
 However, there are various daily challenges you may face as a parent of a cyber school student, especially if you are new to the model.
-One of those challenges may be teaching your child to stay on task without having to provide constant reminders.
+One of those challenges may be -- how to teach your cyber student to stay on task without having to provide constant reminders.

 Allowing our students to have too much independence too soon can be detrimental.
 However, it is helpful to teach our students to monitor themselves so that they can gradually mature into independent students.
 Here are some ideas for encouraging self-monitoring habits in students.